pamoroso/webcard/README.md

 The project is one of the entrants of the [RetroChallenge 2024](https://www.retrochallenge.org/2024/08/rc202410-registration-is-open.html).
 Follow the [project blog](https://journal.paoloamoroso.com/tag:WebCard) and the [status updates](https://fosstodon.org/@amoroso/tagged/RC2024).

-WebCard is written in Interlisp as an extension of the [NoteCards](https://en.wikipedia.org/wiki/NoteCards) hypermedia system of the [Medley Interlisp](https://interlisp.org).
+WebCard is written in Interlisp as an extension of the [NoteCards](https://en.wikipedia.org/wiki/NoteCards) hypermedia system of [Medley Interlisp](https://interlisp.org).

 ## Learn more